 Please click this link to see a fun video we made: https://youtu.be/UeLx1ZmKLLk

 It was a pleasant Saturday evening.
-Our friend and author, Alan Holmes, again spent the evening with us on the veranda on a very warm and “buggie” night.
+Our friend and author, Alan Holmes, again spent the evening with us on a hot and “buggie” night on the veranda.
 After all the rain these past few weeks, the vegetation pond in the garden with puddles of water everywhere, the “mozzies” were on a rampage.
 I couldn’t load up on enough repellent.
 Amid the swarms of bugs, we enjoyed yet another evening on the veranda with our new friend.

-Yesterday, Tom forwarded an article to me from Conde Nast Traveler magazine about the best countries to visit in 2020 according to their readers.
-We carefully perused this article to discover how many of these countries we’ve visited on the list as shown listed below, in order of preference by their readers.
+Yesterday, according to their readers, Tom forwarded an article to me from Conde Nast Traveler magazine about the best countries to visit in 2020.
+We carefully perused this article to discover how many of these countries we’ve seen on the list as shown listed below, in order of preference by their readers.
 We’ve placed a checkmark next to those we have been to over the past eight-plus years of world travel.

 1. Italy √